-If the family vacates the unit with notice, the owner is entitled to rental subsidy through the end of the notice; BHA may extend the subsidy through the end of the month if the unit has not been released to a family with S8 rental assistance.
+If the family vacates the unit with notice, the owner is entitled to rental subsidy through the end of the notice but no later than the end of the month when the family vacated.
 If the family moves without notice, BHA will pay the rental subsidy through the end of the month.